One night at Karoo Robin B&B

 Nothing like a Karoo sunset.

-As fatigue began running it’s cause throughout my body, I got out the car to greet her.
+As fatigue began running it causes throughout our bodies, we got out the car to greet her.
 She opened the lodge up, showed us around and we began talking non-stop on the patio; about her kids, marriage and her amazing, adventurous life in her youth years.

 Thankfully, she booked us a table for dinner.
 We had no time or the energy to worry where our next meal will come from.